kwzrd/pypopulation/README.md

 poetry run coverage run -m unittest
 ```

-These commands run in CI (GH Actions) on pull requests against `master`.
+These commands run in CI (GH Actions) on pull requests against `main`.
 Tests are ran on all supported Python versions.
 Refer to the [`Checks`](.github/workflows/checks.yml) workflow for more information.
 New releases trigger the [`Publish`](.github/workflows/publish.yml) workflow, which builds a distribution and pushes it to PyPI.

 ## Data source